YogeshKshirsagar-2512/LearnGit/README.md

 # LearnGit
-i build this repository to learn Git and Github
+I build this repository to learn Git and Github.